Democratic Republic of Congo: Accelerating a special economic zone in Kinshasa

 “We found the right partner to build infrastructure within the zone, promote it and manage it,” says Hélène Larroque, PPP expert at CPCS.

-The experts at CPCS:
+The experts at CPCS completed the following tasks:

 - Diagnosed and reinforced the legal and institutional framework for Special Economic Zones